Blood sausage: Latvia

 In Latvia, blood sausage is either called asinsdesa (blood sausage) or putraimu desa (groat sausage) because of the added barley groats.
-It usually served with lingonberry jam and sour cream.
+It is usually served with lingonberry jam and sour cream.

 Sweden

-Blodpudding is a traditional medieval dish still popular in Sweden.
+Blodpudding is a traditional dish first documented in the 18th century and still popular in Sweden.
 The exact proportions and ingredients vary, partly according to regional preference, but generally it is made from pig's blood, milk, rye or barley flour, diced lard, either beer or svagdricka, treacle and onion, flavoured with allspice and marjoram.
 It is then poured into forms and oven-baked in a waterbath.
 Most of the blodpudding consumed today is made on industrial basis.

 When prepared for serving, it is sliced and fried.
 The style of serving and accompaniments vary across the country, and it is not uncommon to have the blodpudding act as the meat in a meal.
 Nationally, the common way is to serve it with lingonberry jam, grated carrots and ice cold milk to drink.
 Fried bacon or pork side is also common.
 In Scania, the lingonberry jam is often replaced by finely sliced apples, fried along with the pork.

 Other blood-based foods include blodkorv (blood sausage) which differs from blodpudding by having raisins, pork tallow and apple sauce in it, blodplättar (blood pancakes, similar to the original Finnish dish veriohukainen above) and blodpalt.
 There is also a soup made from blood, called svartsoppa (black soup).

-United Kingdom and Ireland

-Black pudding is the native British version of blood sausage.
-It is generally made from pork blood and a relatively high proportion of oatmeal.
-In the past it was occasionally flavoured with pennyroyal, differing from continental European versions in its relatively limited range of ingredients and reliance on oatmeal and barley instead of onions to absorb the blood.
-It can be eaten cold, as it is cooked in production, grilled, fried or boiled in its skin.
-It is often served sliced and fried or grilled as part of a traditional full breakfast, a tradition that followed British and Irish emigrants around the world.
-Black pudding is now part of the local cuisine of New Zealand and the Canadian provinces of Nova Scotia and Newfoundland and Labrador.